-• Further, staff from the NHDES Watershed Assistance Section has been in contact with the Mt.
-Sunapee Resort team concerning the development of a sub-watershed management plan for Beck Brook in the Lake Sunapee watershed.
-Due to lack of funding and other factors, that planning process is on an ongoing status as of June 2019.
+Staff from the NHDES Watershed Assistance Section has been in contact with the Mount Sunapee Resort concerning the development of a sub-watershed management plan for Beck Brook in the Lake Sunapee watershed.
+Due to lack of funding and other factors, that planning process is on an ongoing status as of June 2020.